Information on Coronavirus in Tuscany

 Can I cancel a trip?

-All Italy is currently classed as a protected zone.
+As from 3 June, Italy’s borders are open, so there is no reason to cancel your trip.
 The general cancellation terms and conditions of the hotel/accommodation or tour operator will apply.
 For detailed information, please contact the hotel or accommodation that you have booked, and possibly your insurance company, if you have stipulated a cancellation policy for the trip.

 If you decide to cancel your trip to Tuscany, we nevertheless suggest that you check with the accommodation or tour operator if it is possible to change the booking to another date.